 Current Bat Crisis:

 In the northeastern United States, these fascinating small mammals are struggling to survive a crisis that threatens their very existence.
 Since 2006 a fungal bat disease, White Nose Syndrome, has seriously disturbed bat hibernation patterns.
-Since the winter of 2007- 2008, millions of insect-eating bats in 29 states and five Canadian provinces have died from this devastating disease that has now reached the west coast of the United States.
+Since the winter of 2007- 2008, millions of insect-eating bats in 35 states and seven Canadian provinces have died from this devastating disease that has now reached the northwest coast of the United States.
 In March 2016, a little brown bat found sick in the state of Washington’s King County tested positive for White Nose Syndrome.
 The strain of fungus that sickened it was genetically similar to strains found in the eastern United States.

 Because bats have only one pup a year, the decimation of bats due to White Nose Syndrome (an 80% decline in some affected areas) is having a huge negative impact on bat populations.
 For good reason, this massive decline of bats has created alarm among farmers.
 According to the U.S. governmentʼs National Wildlife Health Center, bats consume enormous amounts of crop-harming insects, and their insect suppression services to U.S. agriculture are valued between 4 and 50 billion dollars per year.
 Bats also help to pollinate plants and spread seeds.

 White nose syndrome is not known to be harmful to humans, pets, or other animal species, according to Washington State’s Department of Fish and Wildlife.

 The aforementioned crisis that bats are experiencing plus their consumption of insects contaminated by pesticides seriously endanger their future.
 Bats need and deserve protection.
 Anyone who encounters bats needs to know what to do, if anything.
 The following organizations offer expert advice on specific situations involving bats, such as what to do if a bat is found indoors or outdoors or if it appears to be injured or sick: